Post 9-11 GI Bill® Transfer of Entitlement (DoD)

 SVSU's VA Certifying Official (Curtiss 121) will need a copy of the certificate.
 If you have not received your certificate and school is about to start, go ahead and ask the VA Certifying Official to submit the enrollment certification to the VA.
 Tuition funds will be sent directly from the VA to the school.
 Children using transferred benefits will receive the monthly living stipend (BAH) and the book allowance.
 Spouses using transferred benefits will only receive the monthly living stipend and the book allowance if the service member is no longer on active duty.

-Regardless of where you are from, all military-affiliated student receive in-state tuition.
+Regardless of where you are from, all military-affiliated students receive in-state tuition.

 Dependents’ Education Assistance (DEA)